Mr.Seki Wrote

 Target population: Living in the high contaminated areas (Fakushima, Miyagi, Tochigi, Ibaraki, Gunma, Chiba)

-DSC_0496.jpg ・Third-grade-elementary to high-shcool age student
+・Third-grade-elementary to high-shcool age student

 (If joining without parents)